 Google Chrome, the most-used browser, will notify users when a website is not secured with an SSL certificate.
-In 2020, these requirements will continue to tighten, notifying users when they visit a website that is not fully secured.
+These requirements will continue to tighten, notifying users when they visit a website that is not fully secured.
 Just having an SSL certificate is no longer enough – all resources on a web page (images, form data, etc.) need to be transmitted securely in order to pass muster.
 Fully encrypting data using SSL will provide users the best, most secure experience: ensuring that sensitive data is transmitted securely between the browser and web server.

-If you have a website or plan to launch one in 2020, be sure that every page on your website is secured using SSL.
+If you have a website or plan to launch one soon, be sure that every page on your website is secured using SSL.
 Not securing your website will not only negatively impact the user experience, but will also lower search rankings for the website.
 In this day and age, consumers are concerned about privacy issues.
 Maintaining a secure site is important so that consumers feel that they can browse and purchase items from your site without compromising their privacy.
 According to CA Technologies, 86% of those surveyed value security over convenience when purchasing a product.
 78% of those interviewed felt that high security of their personal information was of primary concern.
 Privacy is a requirement for customer loyalty: making security of critical importance.

 Mobile visitors have already surpassed desktop visitors across the web, making it even more important for your website to be responsive: available to users on both platforms.
 Responsive design allows content to scale and lay-out differently based upon the size of the screen in which the content is being viewed.
-This trend towards mobile will continue in 2020, making a mobile-optimized website a necessity.
+This trend towards mobile will continue , making a mobile-optimized website a necessity.